arunkumarp1947/litebot-1/README.md

 - ☑ Better Swear blocking system (Different levels of swear blocking)
 - ☑ Add support for minimal permissions
 - ☑ Add !check command to see what commands are enabled
-- ☐ Add verification system for channels (Check after !set to see if the channel is valid)
+- ☑ Add verification system for channels (Check on !set to see if the channel works)
-- ☐ Add report & join/leave channels to !check
 - ☐ Clean up Code
 - ☐ New prefix